kinojms/obsidian-notes/CSOPESY/IV. CPU Scheduling.md

 - defined by the following parameters:
 	- number of queues
 	- scheduling algorithms for each queue
-	- method used to determine
+	- method used to determine which queue a process will enter when that process needs service
+	- scheduling among the queues
+- has efficiency and e